***Updated: August 22, 2019***

-The name may sound as if its origin is full of foreign intrigue, but the reality of Caribbean Stud Poker is that the back story of the popular table game is more “mundane” than “mysterious”.
-It actually began on cruise ships back in the 1980s as a way to play poker against a dealer rather than other players at the table, and then sometime in 1987 a Las Vegas casino insider named James Suttle acquired the rights to the game.
+The name may sound as if its origin is full of foreign intrigue but in reality, the history of Caribbean Stud Poker is more “mundane” than “mysterious”.
+It actually began on cruise ships in the 1980s as a way to play poker against a dealer instead of others seated and then in 1987 a Las Vegas insider named James Suttle acquired the rights.

-And just how did he get them?
-Well, legend has it that he supposedly bought the patent for a song from a gambler on a bad run in Binion’s Horseshoe Casino.
-In short order, Suttle resold the rights for a profit to casino owner Danny Jones who ran the King International Casino in Aruba.
+Legend has it he supposedly bought the patent for virtually nothing from a gambler on a bad run in Binion’s Horseshoe one fateful evening.
+Suttle later resold the rights for a massive profit to wealthy businessman, Danny Jones, who ran King International in Aruba.

-During the regular game, once all bets are placed the dealer distributes five cards to each player face-down as well as four face-down to the house, and the final card to the dealer is delivered face-up.
-In Caribbean Stud there are no bluffs and no additional cards to draw or be revealed.
+Once all chips are placed dealers distribute five cards face-down to participants, as well as four face-down for themselves and their final one face-up.
+In Caribbean Stud there are no bluffs, nor additional cards to draw or be revealed.

-None of this has an affect on the progressive bet, however.
-A player can have a full house and lose to a dealer straight flush but will still win the designated share of the jackpot.
+None of this impacts possible progressive payouts, however.
+Someone could have a Full House and lose to a dealer Straight Flush and still win their designated share of the jackpot.
 The usual cost to qualify for progressives each time is $1, occasionally rising to $2 depending on location.

 How To Play

-Like blackjack, there are optimal strategy charts for Caribbean Stud Poker that will lower the house edge to about 5%.
-When deciding to take on the dealer’s hand based on a single card showing, the aggressiveness of your play hinges on whether you hold a “blocker” to the House’s potential pair – especially if the dealer card outranks your highest pair.
+Like blackjack, Caribbean Stud Poker optimal strategy charts can lower the House edge to around 5%.
+When deciding to take on dealers based on a single card showing, aggressiveness should hinge on whether hands hold a blocker to protect against a possible pair, especially if the exposed card outranks the player’s highest pair.

-Without bluffing and raising, the main excitement of Caribbean Stud Poker is the potential to win the progressive jackpot, which can sometimes be 6 figures.
-Otherwise this is just a game of War using five cards instead of half a deck.
-It’s advised to always play the side game to give yourself a chance to win the life-changing cash prize.
+Without bluffing and raising, the main excitement are progressive jackpots, which can sometimes be close to 6 figures.
+Otherwise, this is just a game of War using five cards instead of half a deck.
+It’s advised to invest the $1 for a chance to win the life-changing prize as they are regularly triggered.